University Honors Program

 In your first year, you’ll take a two-semester foundational track.
 This will be taught by a team of professors, each from a different discipline.
 By studying the intersections between multiple subjects, you’ll discover the connections that others miss — connections that may spark new interests, shift how you see and think about the world, or even become the focus of your future career.

-Focuses on the origins of Western thought in Greek literature and philosophy, as well as special topics.
-The courses for 2016-2017 are:
+Focuses on the origins of Western thought in Greek literature and philosophy and theories of justice (ancient and contemporary).

 Classes that stimulate the mind